NYULibraries/dlts-open-square/README.md

 cd _setup_scripts
 sh ./processSupaduJson.sh ../../dlts-epub-metadata

+To build:

+connect to VPN (all traffic)

-To build: use the hugo command, with the -e (environment) option, and one of the environments set up in config directory, for example
+use the hugo command, with the -e (environment) option, and one of the environments set up in config directory, for example
  * hugo --enableGitInfo --cleanDestinationDir --ignoreCache -e local
   * hugo --cleanDestinationDir --ignoreCache -e dev
   * hugo --cleanDestinationDir --ignoreCache -e stage